IIIF/api/source/presentation/4.0/model.md

 The value _MUST_ be a JSON object with `id` and `type` properties.
 The `id` _MUST_ be the HTTP(S) URI of the referenced Annotation or Collection Page.
 The value of `type` _MUST_ be `AnnotationPage` or `CollectionPage`.

 * A non-empty Annotation Collection _MUST_ have the `first` property.<br/>
-  Clients _MUST_ process the `first` property on an AnnotationCollection.
+  Clients _MUST_ process the `first` property on an Annotation Collection.
 * A non-empty Collection with pages _MUST_ have the `first` property.<br/>
   Clients _MUST_ process the `first` property on a paged Collection.